paralect/ship/doc/docs/deployment/kubernetes/aws.md

 :::tip

-It take some time  while **ingress-nginx** will configure everything and provide `EXTERNAL-IP`.
+It takes some time while **ingress-nginx** will configure everything and provide `EXTERNAL-IP`.

 :::

-We are using CloudFlare for setting DNS records.
-You can [register](https://developers.cloudflare.com/registrar/get-started/register-domain/) a domain in CloudFlare or [transfer](https://developers.cloudflare.com/registrar/get-started/transfer-domain-to-cloudflare/) it from another service.
+We are using Cloudflare for setting DNS records.
+You can [register](https://developers.cloudflare.com/registrar/get-started/register-domain/) a domain in Cloudflare or [transfer](https://developers.cloudflare.com/registrar/get-started/transfer-domain-to-cloudflare/) it from another service.

-Open the **DNS** tab in CloudFlare and create two `CNAME` records for **Web** and **API** that points Load Balancer external IP.
+Open the **DNS** tab in Cloudflare and create two `CNAME` records for **Web** and **API** that point to Load Balancer external IP.

 ![CloudFlare Web](/img/deployment/aws/cloudflare-web.png)